 Thank you, grandmother.

-The original post appears on Global Peace Foundation.
-Global Peace Foundation is an international non-sectarian, non-partisan, nonprofit organization, which promotes an innovative, values-based approach to peacebuilding, guided by the vision of One Family under God.
+Dr. Hyun Jin Preston Moon is founder and chairman of the Global Peace Foundation.
 GPF engages and organizes a global network of public and private-sector partners who develop community, national, and regional peace building models as the foundation for ethical and cohesive societies.
-Dr. Hyun Jin Preston Moon is founder and chairman of the Global Peace Foundation.